steinea/obsidian-vault/collections/annotations/Treatise of the Solitudes.md

 * "Man really exists and he is really distinct from the World"
 * "Man is a mystical living being condemned to action"
-* "man is condemened ... to philosophy"
+* "man is condemned ... to philosophy"
 * His condemnation to action and philosophy "organizes his destiny ... [to] 'World,' 'History,' 'Language,' 'Sexuality,' 'Power,' which we refer to as *Authorities* in general"[^3]
 * The "rigorous science of ordinary man" is thus "a biography of the individual as Minorities and as Authorities"